Members develop great relationships with teammates and other families

 How are teams selected?

 Each player has an opportunity to make a team.
+No player is guaranteed a spot on a team.
 Coaches and staff will evaluate players based on their basketball skills, knowledge, athleticism, attitude, potential role or ability to contribute, competitiveness, and other criteria.
-No player is guaranteed a spot on a team.
+Coaches and staff make decisions on whether or not they can offer players after the tryouts are complete.
 Players are encouraged to make all tryouts so that the coaches can evaluate them fairly.

 The goal is to build viable, competitive teams.
 There are a limited number of positions on teams.